Create an organisation that supports your people to engage and perform

-“We don’t learn fast enough here” is a symptom.
-It could be a symptom of your learning strategy being too passive, too conventional or too focused on control.
-It definitely means your approach to learning isn’t disrupting the status quo.
+“People don’t learn fast enough here” is a symptom.
+It could be a symptom that your approach to organisational development is too disconnected, too passive or too focused on control.

-Learning is the most powerful accelerator of change and growth.
-To capitalise means helping your people to be as good at learning new things as they are at executing on what they already know.
+Organisational learning is the fuel for an adaptable, sustainable business.
+To capitalise means deliberately creating an environment that enables your people to be as good at learning new things as they are at executing on what they already know.

 Do you need to create this environment to accelerate sustainable change?
-You’ll need a clear learning ‘philosophy’ and approach, connected to the right principles and tools.
-You’ll also need to build the capability of your managers and your HR / L&D function to accelerate your new strategy.
+You’ll need a clear organisational development ‘philosophy’ and approach, connected to the right principles and tools.
+You’ll also need to build the capability of your leadership team and HR / L&D function to help lead your new strategy.

 Five ways I can help:

-- Help you develop a new learning operating model that changes why, how and where your people learn
+- Help you develop a continual learning model that enables your organisation to change faster

-- Work with you to reshape your L&D / Capability team and their priorities for now, and the future
+- Work with you to reshape the role and priorities of your L&D / Capability team for now, and the future

 You can read testimonials from business leaders I’ve worked with below and on the other pages of my website.

 - Holly Hurkett, Head of Retail Learning & Development at Specsavers

 I can help you if...

-Your current approach to organisational learning isn’t developing the new capability and thinking you now need
+Your current approach to organisational development isn’t growing the new capability and thinking you need

 Your teams need to adapt, innovate and solve new problems

 Your people have high expectations of development from you

 Your business and learning strategies need to be 100% ‘in sync’

 ‘Working’ and ‘learning’ are still treated as separate things

 Your leaders struggle to role model and support learning and reflection

-Read my blogs on building a new organisational learning strategy
+Read my blogs on building a new organisational development strategy